L3 Learning and Development Practitioner

 - On programme learning through structured teaching and learning sessions

 - Regular performance reviews between apprentice and line manager

-- Functional skills in Maths at Level 2 (consisting of a test, unless you can provide a valid exemption)
+- Functional skills in maths at Level 2 (consisting of a test, unless a valid exemption can be provided)

-- Functional skills in English at Level 2 (consisting of 2 tests, reading and writing and an assessment in speaking and listening, unless you can provide a valid exemption)
+- Functional skills in English at Level 2 (consisting of 2 tests, reading and writing and an assessment in speaking and listening, unless a valid exemption can be provided)

 - Development of a portfolio of evidence

 Learners need to complete standalone units from the Level 3 Diploma in Business Administration includes;